vatpac-technology/sops/docs/client/towerstrips.md

 #### Arrivals
 As an arriving aircraft vacates the runway, ADC will move the strip from the **Runway Bay** to the **Taxi Bay**.
 Enter the pilot's nominated parking bay in the Bay field and record any taxi instructions in the Global Ops field.

+When an aircraft is cleared to the bay, put `BAY` in the Holding Point box.

 When an aircraft arrives at their nominated parking position, [inhibit](#control-bar) the strip to remove it from the stripboard.